AliiusCrixTheBearded/mee6/README.md

 ![Mee6](http://mee6.xyz/static/img/meeseeks.png)

 ## What is it?
-Mee6 is a Discord bot that lets you easily add your own commands to your server through a user-friendly dashboard.
-But this is just one of the numerous features of this bot.
+MarineBot is a Discord bot specifically designed for MarineCoin ICO, supporting a wide range of commands and ability to add your own.

 ## Testimonials (OMG OMG OMG...)
 ![Jason](http://i.imgur.com/sXXQy61.png)